graphile/crystal/postgraphile/website/postgraphile/behavior.md

 good way of making wide ranging "default" behaviors without locking yourself in too hard.

+For example, if you want to run postgraphile with all behaviors disabled by default, you can start your defaultBehavior string with `-*`.
+This would allow you to take the approach of requiring intentional engineer decisions on how database schema additions are reflected in your GraphQL schema.

 :::info

 If you're authoring a preset that is not the final configuration for a schema